 Session Meeting Schedule

-802.15 Interim Sessions and Plenary Sessions start with an opening plenary meeting followed by previously scheduled TG, SG, and/or SC meetings.
+802.15 Interim Sessions and Plenary Sessions start with an opening plenary meeting followed by previously scheduled TG, SG, TAG, and/or SC meetings.
 Midway through the week a mid session plenary meeting is held.
-TG, SG, and/or SC meetings continue.
+TG, SG, TAG, and/or SC meetings continue.
 The AC meets typically Sunday evening and Wednesday morning.
 A final closing plenary meeting is held to close the session.
 Start times and end times are published at least 30 days in advance.
 Active 802.15 WG session hours are defined from 8:00 am until 9:30 pm from the beginning of the 802.15 WG opening plenary meeting through the end of the 802.15 WG closing plenary meeting.

 Session Logistics